rsxdalv/TTS-WebUI/README.md

 ## Changelog

+May 28:
+* Restore gr.Tabs to the old style for easier stacking of many tabs.
+* Integrate custom IconButton.

 May 27:
 * Include gradio==5.5.0 in each installation of extensions.
 While this might cause some extensions to fail to install, it should prevent extensions from breaking the UI.
 Please report extensions that fail to install.